fleetbase/fleetbase/scripts/README.md

 The script expects Docker, Docker Compose v2, git, and OpenSSL to be available.
 It warns when common Fleetbase ports are already in use but does not treat that as a hard failure.

+It runs on Linux, on macOS's stock `/bin/bash` 3.2, and on Windows in Git Bash.
+It also creates an empty `api/.env` (bind-mounted by `docker-compose.yml`) when one does not exist.

 ## Validation

 Check the package linker script: